 Figure 3-1 shows the extent of surface soils where COPCs were identified at levels above EALs.
 Specifically, areas with identified Category B (in high activity areas only), Category C, or Category D soils are shaded in blue, yellow, and orange, respectively.
-As illustrated by the color-shading on Figure 3-1, Category C and D soils are found along several building perimeters.
+As illustrated by the color-shading on Figure 3-1, soils in the building perimeter sample are considered Category D for lead.